looprock/kube-tls-checker/README.md

 context - the context to read endpoints from (default: None)

 notify - the number of days before a certificate expiration to start warning (default: 30)

+## Important

+/k8s/kubeconfig isn't provided or references in the Dockerfile, you'll need to do that part yourself!